kodadot/nft-gallery/dashboard/README.md

 yarn lambda
 ```

-## Running local polkadot and subquery nodes
+## Running local Polkadot and subquery nodes

-To run the full local environment we recommend you to run a [polkadot/kusama node](https://github.com/paritytech/polkadot).
+To run the full local environment we recommend you to run a [polkadot/Kusama node](https://github.com/paritytech/polkadot).
-In case you are using Apple M1 we have a [tutorial for that 🍏 ](https://vikiival.medium.com/run-substrate-on-apple-m1-a2699743fae8)
+In case you are using Apple M1, we have a [tutorial for that 🍏 ](https://vikiival.medium.com/run-substrate-on-apple-m1-a2699743fae8)

 To run also a subquery indexing node please [check this repo](https://github.com/vikiival/magick)